 ResDiary restaurants get access to a whole new customer base of tourists, locals, and business people, while market-leading table management powers the bookings.
 It’s completely controlled by ResDiary’s smart Channel Management tools, allowing operators complete overview on the number of reservations they take, and when they take them.

-Then venues have the option to link ResDiary to sophisticated EPOS systems like Tevalis, Opera, Bepoz, and many more, to ensure a great customer experience when the diner reaches their venue.
+Then venues have the option to link ResDiary to sophisticated EPOS systems like Tevalis, Micros, Bepoz, and many more, to ensure a great customer experience when the diner reaches their venue.
 Hotels can connect ResDiary to their PMS too, further enhancing the customer journey.
 Less time spent processing manual reservations and entering diner notes across multiple systems, means more time with guests in-house, ensuring they have the best time possible in their restaurant, and keep coming back.

 Get in touch with the ResDiary team now to get connected and enjoy free bookings through Reserve with Google.
 Click here to talk to the ResDiary team.